Stone Paper makes printing greenerJoseph Wu

 Companies which implemented stone paper printing aims to give buyers a viable option to conventional printing which is comparable in price and quality while it reduces the need for tree cutting.
 Stone paper no longer uses a tree as the raw material but instead uses natural stone, inorganic mineral powder and trace amounts of non-toxic resins.
 It limits environmental impact and reduces the loss of trees in forests.
 Stone Paper printing is a vital step to preserving the nature while simultaneously continuing the business of print industry.

 Stone paper printing is now slowly gaining popularity among print businesses and will eventually be a normal printing method someday.
-It will see trees keep their significant spaces on the environment field and will not cease any printing market available today.
+It will see trees keep their significant spaces in the environment field and will not cease any printing market available today.

-Stone paper prints and finishes like traditional wood pulp fibre paper and it is even more susceptible to damages because it is built with the versatility and durability of a synthetic paper.
+Stone paper prints and finishes like traditional wood pulp fiber paper and it is even more susceptible to damages because it is built with the versatility and durability of a synthetic paper.
 A stone paper should be tolerated to enter the printing business because it aims to change the degrading process of production of current printing papers.